rikiitokazu/AIStoryGenerator/README.md

     ```js
    const MC_API = 'ENTER YOUR API';
    ```
-- For iOS, install ngrok and create a temporary url connected to backend localhost.
+- For iOS, install ngrok to create backend localhost.
 Then use...
   ```js
   expo-cli start --tunnel
    ```